Ottawa South (federal electoral district): History

+1996 Redistribution

-Following the 1996 redistribution, the riding added the neighbourhood of Hunt Club Park from Carleton—Gloucester, by changing the changing the southeastern boundary to the city limits at the time (from Walkley to Conroy).
+Following the 1996 redistribution, the riding added the neighbourhood of Hunt Club Park from Carleton—Gloucester, by changing the southeastern boundary to the city limits at the time (from Walkley to Conroy).

+2003 Redistribution

 Following the 2003 redistribution, the riding's eastern boundary was changed to Highway 417 from the former city limits.
 The boundary would follow Highway 417 from the Rideau River until Hunt Club Road.
 This shift added in a small piece of territory that was in Ottawa—Vanier and Ottawa—Orléans riding.

+2012 Redistribution

-Only a minor change to the riding's boundaries occurred following the 2012 redistribution of Canada's ridings.
+Only a minor change to the riding's boundaries occurred followed the 2012 redistribution of Canada's ridings.
 Ottawa South lost all of its territory south of Hunt Club Road and West of Riverside Drive.
-This area, which only had 27 people as of the Canada 2011 Census will be transferred to the new riding of Carleton.
+This area, which only had 27 people as of the Canada 2011 Census was transferred to the new riding of Carleton.

+2022 Redistribution

+The 2022 Federal Redistribution pushed the riding boundaries southward to encompass the growing neighbourhood of Findlay Creek, formerly part of the Carleton riding.
+The new boundaries will be in effect upon the calling of the 2025 Canadian federal election.

+It also took away the north-west corner of the riding.
+The area between the Rideau River and Bank St in the east to the Railway Tracks to the south, encompassing the neighbourhoods of Riverside Park, Billings Bridge and Heron Park were moved to the Ottawa Centre riding.

 Members of Parliament

-The riding has elected the following Members of Parliament:
+The riding has elected the following members of Parliament: